 Beyond that, we’re somewhat surprised it’s taking so long.
 As we’ve noted in countless other posts, Walt Disney World has a staffing shortage that is precluding many things from returning in line with demand.
 If there’s a “problem” in the parks right now, it’s more likely than not at least partially attributable to an insufficient number of Cast Members.

-Another reason is that the supply of Club Level rooms is extremely limited, and these are opening at a time of year when demand is sky-high for Walt Disney World’s 50th Anniversary.
+Given all of the above, the supply of Club Level rooms is extremely limited, and these are opening at a time of year when demand is sky-high for Walt Disney World’s 50th Anniversary.
 I probably don’t need to further elaborate on what that means for availability and how quickly it’s likely to go for those few months.

 If you don’t want to hassle with it yourself, we’d recommend requesting a free/no obligation quote from an Authorized Disney Vacation Planner and having them deal with the headaches so you don’t have to.
 The other upsides to using fee-free travel agents is that they can assist with certain planning details and will monitor your reservation for future discounts, applying those as they’re released.
 However, we would caution against expecting future discounts on Club Level rooms for the immediate future.

 If you’re on the fence one way or the other, wondering if a Club Level stay might be a good splurge for your family, check out our Guide to Club Level Lounges at Walt Disney World.
 That presents what we think is a pretty balanced assessment of the pros & cons.
 It also offers some ideas and ways to “hack” Club Level to make the high cost a bit more palatable.

 While we’ve learned that Club Level is absolutely “for us,” it’s definitely not for everyone.
-If given the choice between a 1-night Chronos Club Level stay or doing Disney After Hours Boo Bash, I would pick Chronos Club in an instant and without hesitation.
+If given the choice between a 1-night Chronos Club Level stay or doing Disney Very Merriest After Hours, I would pick Chronos Club in an instant and without hesitation.
 Others might choose that pricey hard ticket event or a couple dinners at Signature Restaurants.
 More practical planners might choose to extend their trip by a day.
 Then there are those who would go another direction entirely, doing an I-Drive escape room “crawl.”
 To each their own.
 Vacation planning, budgeting, and splurging is not one-size-fits-all.
 Club Level is great for some, and a total non-starter for others.

 Excited or indifferent to the return of Club Level Lounges and rooms at Walt Disney World?
 Surprised it’s taking so long?
 Will you be booking a Club Level stay in 2021 or 2022?
 If you’ve stayed Club Level at a Walt Disney World hotel, do you agree or disagree with our assessment?
 Do you think it is worth the money?
 Which Club Level Lounge is your favorite?
 Have you considered staying Club Level?
 Share any questions, tips, or additional thoughts you have in the comments!